5 minutes. It seems that a lot can be done during this time.

 Local by Flywheel was created by a company specialized in WordPress hosting: Flywheel.

 This brilliant software – yes, I insist – is characterized by its ease of use and speed.

-It is compatible on both main operating systems: Windows and MacOS.
+It is compatible with both main operating systems: Windows and MacOS.

 Its sleek and colourful interface will probably seduce you.
 Give it a go!
 Since I've tested this service, I've trashed MAMP.

-Other valuable elements: you can give a URL to your customer to show him the progress of the creation of the site.
+Other valuable elements: you can give a URL to your customer to show them the progress of the creation of the site.
 Which is impossible with MAMP, for example.

 Finally, Local by Flywheel manages SSL to create sites in https.

 I'm pretty sure all this is tempting you, and makes you want to go and taste it.
 But I warn you: the Local by Flywheel dish can be eaten in just 3 bites.

 - Bite 1: download and install the software here.